queermedia/queermedia.github.io/_teaching/2014-spring-teaching-1.md

 #location: "City, Country"
 ---

-Course Digital Media Marketing and Promotion Design
+It prepared students for roles like digital marketing specialist and social media manager and aligned with competitions and certifications.

-简要描述：It prepared students for roles like digital marketing specialist and social media manager and aligned with competitions and certifications.
 The course integrated real-world marketing projects and case studies to bridge theory and practice.

 {% include base_path %}